-A child is being born without nationality somewhere in the world every 10 minutes.
-A new report “The World’s stateless” and its sister website (www.worldsstateless.org) lays bare the fact that there are over 6 million stateless children in the world today, a problem that is present in most countries and all regions in the world.
+A child is born without a nationality somewhere in the world every 10 minutes.
+The report “The World’s stateless”, and its sister website (www.worldsstateless.org) lays bare the fact that there are over 6 million stateless children in the world today, a problem that is present in most countries and all regions in the world.